 If you are connected to the Columbia University network, you can use this script to determine your IP and MAC addresses.

-On Windows operating systems, you can determine your IP and MAC addresses by opening a command prompt windows (Start -> Run -> cmd) and typing ipconfig /all.
-Look for the value of Physical Address.
+On Windows operating systems, you can determine your IP and MAC addresses by following these instructions:

 PhoneHome is a piece of software designed to help law enforcement officials recover a stolen computer.
 It is available for the PC and the Mac.
 It can be used on both laptops and desktop computers.